CalumDarroch/testing-an-API/README.md

 ## Findings

+### General
+- Both posts and comments will be returned via both the HTTP (port: 80) and HTTPS (port: 443) protocols.
+This is not secure.
+- The API appears to make no use of login tokens.
+Both posts and comments are publicly available.

 ### posts/1 path
-- The posts will be returned via both the HTTP (port: 80) and HTTPS (port: 443) protocols.
-This is not secure.
 - A JSON object is returned featuring a user id, a post id, post title and body.

 ### posts/1/comments path
-- Comments will be returned using HTTP and HTTPS.
-HTTP is not secure.
+- An array of JSON objects is returned for the comments.
+Each comment features a post id, a comment id, a name, an email address and a body.